Hawkman (Carter Hall): Post-Hawkworld (or current) origin

-Much of Carter Hall's post-Hawkworld history is detailed in DC's Justice Society of America and Hawkman (vol. 4), which were written mostly by David S. Goyer, Geoff Johns, and James Dale Robinson, and examine Hall's previous lives.
+Much of Carter Hall's post-Hawkworld history is detailed in DC's Justice Society of America and Hawkman (vol. 4), which were written mostly by David S. Goyer, Geoff Johns, and James Robinson, and examine Hall's previous lives.

 According to the post-Hawkworld origin, Prince Khufu lives during the reign of Ramesses II in the 19th dynasty of ancient Egypt.
 Khufu believes his ka, or soul, will not journey on to the land of the afterlife but that his soul and that of his betrothed, Chay-Ara, are fated to remain in the mortal world.

 As prophesied by the wizard Nabu, a spacecraft lands in Egypt.
-Prince Khufu, Nabu, and the champion Teth-Adam search the desert and find the remains of a Thanagarian ship styled with a hawk-like motif.
+Khufu, Nabu, and Teth-Adam search the desert and find the remains of a Thanagarian ship styled with a hawk-like motif.
 Nabu casts a spell translating the strange language of the female space traveler.
 Just before dying, she whispers the words "Nth metal", the name of the substance that powered the downed ship.

 Teth-Adam lifts the ship back to Khufu's palace, where it is studied inside the Temple of Horus at Erdu.
 The remaining Nth metal is examined; its most obvious property is its ability to negate gravity.
 The remaining sample from the ship is melted and used to create several remarkable devices, including a scarab that allows Khufu to fly, a deadly knife, and a battle glove referred to as the Claw of Horus.
 The metal also strengthens the souls of Khufu and Chay-Ara, binding them together in their love and imprinting them with the collective knowledge of Thanagar.
-The villainous priest Hath-Set murders the two with the knife of Nth metal but their souls remain in the mortal plane.
+Hath-Set murders the two with an Nth metal knife, but their souls remain in the mortal plane.
 They are reincarnated over many lifetimes, always finding true love in each other but are cursed to be repeatedly killed at the hands of a reincarnated Hath-Set.